 Printing the solution

-This struct contains a number of fields, where each field contains
+contains a number of components, where each component contains information

-information about the computed solution.
-The available fields depend
+about the computed solution.
+The available components depend on the

-on the result of the optimization, the type of model that was solved
+result of the optimization, the type of model that was solved (LP, QP,

-(LP, QP, QCP, SOCP, or MIP), and the algorithm used to solve the model.
+SOCP, or MIP), and the algorithm used to solve the model.
+This result list

-which indicates whether Gurobi was able to compute an optimal solution
+whether Gurobi was able to compute an optimal solution to the model.

-to the model.
-You should consult the Status Codes section of
+You should consult the Status Codes section of the

-for a complete list of all possible status codes.
-If Gurobi was able
+a complete list of all possible status codes.
+If Gurobi was able to

 objective value for the computed solution, and the latter is the